daveliao/daveliao/README.md

 ### Howdy! 👋

-- Learn more about me at https://daveliao.com - and if you got here from there, then you're done!
+- Learn about me at https://daveliao.com - and if you got here from there, you're done!